RaptorLauncher/Gateway/README.md

 Gateway is a movement and a project to create a service for cooperative storywriting and textual roleplaying that is free software and belongs to the community.

-## Ideas
+## Current state

-We are currently in the state of gathering ideas for what a good or better roleplaying service should look like and involve.
+We are currently in the state of gathering ideas for what a good or better roleplaying service should look like and involve, and implementing the basics of the UI and the backend.

+## Contributing

+If you would like to contribute or watch the status of the project, join us on [Discord](https://discord.gg/V3qDShG).

-If you would like to contribute, please [register at octo.sh](https://octo.sh/users/sign_in?#register-pane) and [open a new issue](https://octo.sh/Gateway/Gateway/issues) for each suggestion you have.
-(Please tag each issue with the `feature request` label!)
+For filing bug tickets or improvements, please let us know of the idea on Discord or [register at octo.sh](https://octo.sh/users/sign_in?#register-pane) and [open a new issue](https://octo.sh/Gateway/Gateway/issues) for each suggestion you have.

 ## Documents